ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toSecond

-Converts a date with time to the second in the minute (0-59) as `UInt8` value.
+Returns the second component (0-59) of a date with time.
 Leap seconds are not considered.

 **Syntax**